pugetive/capistrano-shortcuts/README.md

     cap <environment> deploy:web:enable

+## Apache

+Reload apache:

+    cap <environment> apache:reload

+Restart apache:

+    cap <environment> apache:restart

+Copy all domain-related config files from the rails repo "config/apache" directory into the sites-available directory for apache to pick up, and re-enable the website specified in <code>&lt;domain-name.conf&gt;</code> as well as <code>assets.&lt;domain-name&gt;.conf</code>:

+    cap <environment> apache:install

 ## Memcache

 Clears all data stored in memcache by restarting the server.
 This task requires passwordless sudo to be set up on the server.